Yttrium-32/simple-clipboard-manager/README.md

 # Simple Clipboard manager
-A very simple and minimal clipboard manager written in C and gtk4, that does one thing and one thing well.
+A very simple and minimal clipboard manager written in C and gtk4 for Linux, that does one thing and one thing well.
+Relies on xclip to modify system clipboard.

 ## Build instructions
-Ensure meson, bear and gcc are setup on your system
+Ensure `meson`, `bear` and `gcc` are setup on your system

 - Setup build directory
     ```meson setup build```